Ansh: The Deadly Part

 Ansh : The Deadly Part is a 2002 Indian Hindi-language crime thriller film written and directed by Rajan Jori, starring Abbas (In his Hindi film debut), Ashutosh Rana, Om Puri and Rajat Bedi.

 Plot

-Deputy Superintendent of Police Bhagat Pandey, is thorough, and honest, having an excellent track record of apprehending criminals.
+Deputy Superintendent of Police Bhagat Pandey is described as thorough and honest, with a track record of apprehending criminals.
 This background creates problems for him with other criminals, who are closely connected to powerful politicians.
 As a result, he is transferred to Bombay (now known as Mumbai).
-He takes charge of his post, and transforms everything into a diligent and honest policing machine.
-Unfortunately, politicians and criminals alike do not like his diligence, and talk about transferring him to Kashmir, where he will be killed in an encounter with a terrorist.
+He takes charge of his post and attempts to reform the local police.
+Politicians and criminals dislike his diligence and talk about transferring him to Kashmir, where he will be killed in an encounter with a terrorist.
 Bhagat also comes in touch with suspended Police Inspector Sukhdev Singh, and gang leader, Rajnath Guru, the son of a freedom-fighter, Dinanathji.